Venice Carnival: how to live it as its best

-The history of the Venice Carnival dates back to the 17th century, right after the victory of the Republic of Venice against the Patriarch of Aquileia.
-In the 18th century, the Carnival of Venice became a symbol of Venetian culture, and a way to show the Republic’s prestige and power.
+The history of the Carnival of Venice, as we know it today, is then found in the 17th century, following a victory of the Republic against the Patriarch of Aquileia.
+In the 18th century, however, the Venetian Carnival became a true symbol of Venetian culture, when Venetians and outsiders alike poured into the city to party with music and wild dancing.

 Venice carnival costumes